Torsor and Quotient Presentations for $D$-homogeneous Spectra: Introduction

-First, I would like to thank my supervisor, Alex Küronya, for his tremendous support and insightful feedback on this version.
+{\normalfont\bfseries Acknowledgements.} First, I would like to thank my supervisor, Alex Küronya, for his tremendous support and insightful feedback on this version.
 I am also very grateful to Johannes Horn, Andrés Jaramillo Puentes, Kevin Kühn, Jakob Stix, Martin Ulirsch, and Stefano Urbinati for many helpful discussions and valuable comments.
+In particular, I want to thank an anonymous referee for his suggestions.

 Partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) TRR 326 \textit{Geometry and Arithmetic of Uniformized Structures}, project number 444845124, and by the LOEWE grant \emph{Uniformized Structures in Algebra and Geometry}.